How to set up your band to produce

 Before dividing up the sound recording copyrights, there is one thing to keep in mind, and that is the fact that any individual owning those rights can grant non-exclusive use licenses for that recording (i.e. mechanical licenses to print records, etc,) or do stuff themselves with the recording such as printing records or posting free copies on the Internet.
 [Note: Reputable vendors often prefer permission from all owners.]
 Therefore, it might be wise to add a clause in the band’s collaboration agreement that prevents anyone from engaging in business practices considered less favorable than common practice.

-Another solution is, of course, for a band to form its own label listing all the members as owners.
-However, I would still start with something in writing like that mentioned above before transferring my rights.
+Another solution is, of course, for a band to form its own label, listing all the members as owners of the company.
+However, I would still start with something in writing like that mentioned above in the paragraph beginning "So anyone . . .", and have everyone transfer their rights from there into the company.
 While it would certainly be convenient if they did, I have recently learned that most (maybe all) online vendors and distributors will not divide up royalty payments for sound recordings.
 Hence, another reason why forming a lable may be the best option.